Dress: 18th century

 Large, triangular silhouettes were favored during the 18th century, skirts were wide and supported by hoop underskirts.
 One-piece gowns remained popular until the middle of the century.
 During the 1760s in France, hoop petticoats were reduced in size.
 Lighter colors and lighter fabrics were also favored.
 In Colonial America, women most often wore a gown and petticoat, in which the skirt of the gown opened to reveal the petticoat underneath.
 Women also had riding habits which consisted of the petticoat, jacket and a waistcoat.

 French fashion regarding dresses became very fast-changing during the later part of the 18th century.
 Throughout this period, the length of fashionable dresses varied only slightly, between ankle-length and floor-sweeping.
 Between 1740 and 1770, the robe à la française was very popular with upper-class women.
 In France, the Empire style became popular after the French Revolution.
-This more simple style was also favored by Josephine Bonaparte, wife of Napoleon.
+This simpler style was also favored by Josephine Bonaparte, wife of Napoleon.
 Other popular styles during the revolution included tunic dresses and the negligée à la patriot, which featured the red, white and blue colors of the flag.